Ananthan7/studentmanagement-flask/README.md

-# studentmanagement-flask\
+# studentmanagement-flask
-Simple students portal for collection of details
+Simple students portal for collection of details of collage students